Golden Knights’ Bill Foley gets closer to gaming industry with $9B deal

 The operating companies get to undergo a faster IPO process by merging with a SPAC, while the founders behind the blank check company get a stake in the newly acquired company.
 Major companies like Virgin Galactic and DraftKings have gone public through SPACs within the last two years.

 Monday’s acquisition is Foley’s latest blank check merger.
-Earlier this year, a Foley-led SPAC acquired Des Moines-based insurance company Fidelity and Guaranty Life for $1.84 billion.
+Earlier this year, a Foley-led SPAC acquired Des Moines-based insurance company Fidelity and Guaranty Life — previously unrelated to Fidelity National Financial Inc., which Foley chairs — for $1.84 billion.
 Another SPAC, Foley Trasimene Acquisition Corp., went public earlier this year.

 This is a developing story.
 Check back for updates.